ryanjandriuk/AdvinowInterviewChallenge/README.md

   - The only requirement is the endpoint requires a CSV file.
 If needed, other parameters can be used.
 - Create a virtual environment and install the requirements - "requirements\requirements.txt"

+As a note, FastAPI, uvicorn, sqlalchemy, and alembic are not required to be used and may be changed if desired.
+Any of the existing files or variables can be and may need to be changed or updated, please be prepared to explain changes on the follow-up call.
+The final end result should be a filled database, two working APIs, and an accessible API docs page.

 Completed tasks and related info:
+- Created a virtual environment and installed the requirements
 - Created a data model for the given file "business_sympton_data.csv"
-  - Am unsure exactly where to start with this task, so I created one for the given data
+  - Am unsure exactly where to start with this task, so I created one for the given data and another similar one
 - Created a get at /data with two optional parameters, defaulting to id=1004 and diagnostic=True.
 Returns all the entries with that ID and diagnostic.

-As a note, FastAPI, uvicorn, sqlalchemy, and alembic are not required to be used and may be changed if desired.
-Any of the existing files or variables can be and may need to be changed or updated, please be prepared to explain changes on the follow-up call.
-The final end result should be a filled database, two working APIs, and an accessible API docs page.
+- Created an endpoint for importing a CSV file into the database
+  - Accepts different formats of csv data (defaults to utf-8) and requires a file
+- Generated migration script
+- Designed a graph that models the data given, as well as some other things